These artists turn brunch into a masterpiece.

 There's a lot of Pokémon pancake art out there, but we especially love this video of the pancake-ification of the Pikachu evolutions.

 Insanely detailed and ridiculously accurate, Kevin Blankenship art takes breakfast to the next level.
 Now, you may not have the skills or patience to recreate these at home but they are pretty impressive to watch.

 Pancake art doesn’t have to be centered around the pancake.
 You can get creative with the toppings like powdered sugar.
 Philinthecircle uses pre-cut stencils to easily decorate pancakes with detail faces and silhouettes.

-If all of this looks to complicated simply invest in a 3d printer that can expertly draw whatever you heart and stomach desires, like Edvard Munch’s The Scream.
+Yeah, there's a robot that literally prints pancake art.
+If all of this looks too complicated simply invest in a 3d printer that can expertly draw whatever you heart and stomach desires, like Edvard Munch’s The Scream.
 The prototype was originally built out of Legos, launched on Kickstarter and previewed at the San Francisco Maker Faire last year.
 Unfortunately, the makers are still trying to secure the safety certifications but soon you will be able buy your own for just $299.